LioK251/mp3converter/README.md

 pip install -r requirements.txt --no-deps torch torchaudio
 ```

-This ensures you use the CUDA 12.9 version of PyTorch and compatible torchaudio instead of the standard versions.
+This ensures you use the CUDA 12.9 nightly version of PyTorch and compatible torchaudio instead of the standard versions.

 **For other GPUs or CPU-only:**